cchdo/exchange/docs/common.rst

 .. note::
   Some technical details for formatting the whitespace.

-  While not strictly requiered, parameter, units, and data lines may contain whitespace matching the length of the print format of the paramter.
+  While not strictly required, parameter, units, and data lines may contain whitespace matching the length of the print format of the parameter.
   This is a convention followed by the CCHDO to ease reading of files by humans.
   Quality flag columns usually have a 1 character width which will often cause the parameter/units and data to not be aligned into pretty columns.